 Since I first went to ride in Alaska in the 1990s, I realized this place was different.
 The mountains were bigger, terrain more vast, and deep powder was everywhere.
 It was love at first run.
 At that point, working for Snowboarder Magazine, I remember thinking the 'search' might be over.
 I had found what I was looking for: unlimited powder.

 But land is not exactly freely available in this area - so when I got wind of a sale of lots in the heart of the Chugach - I jumped at the opportunity - and bought a lot, sight unseen.
 Since, I have visited the lot a number of times - and my excitement has ramped up with every subsequent trip.
-To my mind, this is THE place - the best snow conditions, terrain and snowpack stability anywhere.
+To my mind, this is THE place for riding - the best snow conditions, terrain and snowpack stability anywhere.
 Bar none.
 On its own level entirely.
-Crazy shit, everyday.
+Crazy shit.

 Enter Dustin Miller and Pat Cray.

 They have set up 'pop up' cabins at Tailgate each year since 2014.
 Initially I was blown away by their contribution to the scene.
 It grew into realizing that their creativity and craftsmanship was what I would need for a cabin.
 And their 'do it', Alaskan ingenuity was a necessary ingredient to pull it off properly.